ethereum-optimism/optimism/packages/atst/docs/sdk.md

 ```

 **Note:** `writeAttestation` already does this for you so this is only needed if using a library other than the attestation station.

+### React API

+For react hooks we recomend using the [wagmi cli](https://wagmi.sh/cli/getting-started) with the [etherscan plugin](https://wagmi.sh/cli/plugins/etherscan) and [react plugin](https://wagmi.sh/cli/plugins/react) to automatically generate react hooks around the attestation station.

+Use `createKey` and `createValue` to convert your raw keys and values into bytes that can be used in the attestation station contract calls.
+Use `parseString`, `parseBool`, `parseAddress` and `parseNumber` to convert values returned by attestation station to their correct data type.

+For convenience we also export the hooks here:
+- `useAttestationStationAttestation` - Reads attestations with useContractRead
+- `useAttestationStationVersion` - Reads attestation version
+- `useAttestationStationAttest` - Wraps useContractWrite with attestation station abi calling attest
+- `usePrepareAttestationStationAttest` - Wraps usePrepare with attestation station abi calling attest
+- `useAttestationStationAttestationCreatedEvent` - Wraps useContractEvents for Created events